An assortment of different faces

 Pronouns

 A pronoun is a word that one may substitute for a noun.
 Pronouns are one way we express gender and how others perceive our gender.
-Most people have pronouns and these pronouns are used daily in place of their names.
+Most people have pronouns that are used daily in place of their names.
 He/Him, She/Her, They/Them, and Ze/Hir are all examples of gender pronouns in the English language.

 Research shows that people who are misgendered experience increased feelings of depression, anxiety, self-harm, and worse.
 Canadian courts have also ruled that misgendering is a human rights violation.
 When teams understand the gravity of getting someone’s pronouns right, they then also appreciate how imperative it is to promote pronoun inclusion.

-Organizations should encourage proactive pronoun sharing among leaders and teammates to give people the space to share their identities on their terms.
+It is leading practice for organizations to encourage proactive pronoun sharing among leaders and teammates to allow people to share their identities on their terms.
 However, pronoun sharing should never be mandatory.
 This is because some transgender or non-binary people may not be ready to disclose their gender identity or might fear discrimination if they do.
 In place of mandates, embrace reciprocity - share your pronouns to proactively create space for others if they feel comfortable sharing too.
 Focus on creating a culture where stating pronouns is welcome, common, and visible across departments, roles, and leadership.

 Sexuality